epsilonlabsllc/DataManagement/README.md

 ###Instantiating a DataManager Object:

 	DataManager dm = DataManager.newInstance(context);
-The open method accepts the calling Context that is going to use the database.
+The static constructor accepts the calling Context that is going to use the database.
 Usually this should be the calling Activity.

 ###Opening a Database for Use: